gear-foundation/gear-wiki/docs/examples/nft-marketplace/subsquid-marketplace.md

 The next step is to create the Processor.

-Subsquid provides a really simple way to obtain data from an archive.
+Subsquid provides a really simple way to obtain data from an Archive.
 Using `@subsquid/substrate-processor` you can easily subscribe to necessary data.
 The Class `SubstrateBatchProcessor` lets you select the range of blocks that you want to index and specify the event or extrinsic that you want to receive.

 In our case we need only `UserMessageSent` events, because they contain all the necessary data.